Naru571/NC/README.md

 The pill has a pulsing halo, a drifting sheen, a slowly rotating sparkle and a gentle float, brightens on hover, and is clamped so it can never be lost offscreen.
 Clicking it restores the window.

+**Easy to grab on PC and mobile.** The visible pill sits inside a bigger invisible hitbox (~14px extra on every side), so it is simple to tap with a finger or catch with the mouse.
+The same click-vs-drag detection as before means a sloppy press still restores instead of moving it, and drags are clamped to the viewport — the pill can never be flung out of nowhere.

 **Dragging is off by default.** The pill is also the restore button, so a slightly imprecise click used to move it — and once moved it stayed put, which read as the